mpanac/binance-futures-orderbook-scraper/README.md

 - `oi`: Open interest (string) - every 30s
 - `fr`: Funding rate (string) - every 30s

+**Important Notes:**
+1. **Data Parsing:** Due to the structure of the files and their format, the data needs to be parsed before it can be used for analysis.
+The JSON-encoded fields (`b`, `a`, `liq`) need to be decoded, and other fields may need to be converted to appropriate data types.
+2. **Compression:** The Parquet files are stored using compression to reduce storage requirements and improve I/O performance.
+Ensure you use appropriate libraries (e.g., pyarrow) that can handle compressed Parquet files when working with the data.
+3. **Orderbook Levels:** The orderbook data contains 100 aggregated levels, derived from the 1000 most granular levels obtained from the REST API snapshots and WebSocket updates.

 ## 📈 VWAP Calculation

 The Volume Weighted Average Price (VWAP) is calculated separately for spot and futures markets.
 The calculation is performed over a 30-second window and updated with each snapshot.
 Here's how it's done: